Ben Wyvis: Nature and conservation

 The mossy summit ridge of Ben Wyvis.

 Ben Wyvis is home to over 170 plant species, including the nationally scarce dwarf birch, as well as other rare species, such as alpine foxtail.
 The summit ridge of Ben Wyvis is carpeted moss-heath, forming one of the longest single tracts of this habitat anywhere in Britain.
 The summit plateau is dominated by the woolly hair-moss Racomitrium lanuginosum, whilst little shaggy moss Rhytidiadelphus loreus is found in areas that experience regular snow cover due to drifting.
 The lower slopes of the mountain support dwarf shrub heath and boglands, which are home to a variety of plants including dwarf birch, cloudberry, dwarf cornel and alpine bearberry.

 Several species of butterfly are found at Ben Wyvis, including the pearl-bordered fritillary and the large heath butterfly.
 The area is also home to several species of dragonfly including the large red damselfly and the golden-ringed dragonfly.
 The mountain is an important breeding ground for the dotterel, which use the moss-heath of the plateau to breed: Ben Wyvis represents at least 2.4% of the breeding population for dotterel in Great Britain.
-Ptarmigan also breed on upland areas of the reserve, nesting in higher areas among the boulders and scree.
-Other birds at Ben Wyvis include golden plover, red grouse and ravens, as well as birds of prey such as peregrine falcon and golden eagle.
+Rock ptarmigan also breed on upland areas of the reserve, nesting in higher areas among the boulders and scree.
+Other birds at Ben Wyvis include European golden plover, red grouse and common ravens, as well as birds of prey such as peregrine falcon and golden eagle.

-Deer are common at Ben Wyvis, with red deer in particular being frequently seen.
+Deer are common at Ben Wyvis, with Scottish red deer in particular being frequently seen.
 Sika deer can be occasionally spotted at the edges of the woodland that fringe the area, with roe deer also preferring the cover of the forest.
 Other mammals at Ben Wyvis include mountain hare on the open slopes, and pine marten in the woodland.
 Deer numbers are managed via an annual cull in order to reduce grazing pressures on vegetation.
 Culling at Ben Wyvis is undertaken by a leaseholder, who rents the deer stalking rights from NatureScot.